galaxyproject/training-material/topics/variant-analysis/tutorials/dunovo/tutorial.md

 # Conclusion

-You should now understand duplex sequencing, rare variants, and be able to process the former to find the latter.
+You should now understand duplex sequencing, low frequency variants, and be able to process the former to find the latter.

 ### If things don't work...
 ...you need to complain.
 Use [Galaxy's Help Channel](https://help.galaxyproject.org/) to do this.